The Student Experience

 Engage + Share

-Students visit their Team Page to engage with, share with, and learn from their peers.
+Students engage with, share with, and learn from their peers on the Team Page.
 This collaborative component promotes digital citizenship in a secure teacher-monitored space.

 Discuss + Collaborate